bradley499/real_lang/README.md

 Everything is **Real**, meaning that the only data type to store any values in is a floating-point/real number.

 ## Getting started
+### Building the packager and interpreter
 You can build the packager of the Real language in by making the program in the `real_lang/packager` directory.
 The program can be built by using the standard 'GNU make' program, and can be simply done by using the command `make`.
+Once that is compiled, you will need to build the interpreter in order to read the packaged files; which can be done the same was as the packager, but in the `real_lang/interpreter` directory instead.
+### Learn to program in Real
+To make a program in the Real language, you will need to take a look at the syntax, to first understand how to write in the Real language.
+To learn the syntax of the Real language, take a look at the [language reference manual](SYNTAX.md).

 ## How to use
 ### Packager